Route 66 Bridge

 Preserving, Restoring & Protecting

-Listed on the National Register of Historic Places, the 1,008-foot Meramec River Bridge is a striking example of engineering excellence and functional beauty.
-Completed in 1932, it remains one of the few Warren-Truss bridges in Missouri.
+Listed on the National Register of Historic Places, the 1,008-foot Meramec River Bridge stands as a rare example of both engineering excellence and timeless beauty.

 An Architectural Beauty

-Built by the Frazier-Davis Construction Company in 1931–1932, with steel fabricated by Stupp Bros.
+Built in 1931–1932 by the Frazier-Davis Construction Company, with steel fabricated by Stupp Bros.
 Bridge & Iron Company, the Route 66 Meramec River Bridge is a rare surviving example of early 20th-century engineering.
-One of only four Warren Truss bridges remaining in Missouri, it represents both technical achievement and enduring design.

-The bridge will move forward the vision of connecting the park to the Meramec Greenway, which currently stretches from Sherman Beach in southwest St. Louis County along the river to Glencoe.
-Connecting Route 66 State Park and the Meramec Greenway will one day provide access to the 240-mile- long Ozark Trail, which stretches southwest through Missouri into Arkansas.
-Via the proposed plan, the new Route 66 Meramec River Bridge will act as a catalyst for the future development of the site, enabling a network of trails and greenways that connect people to their rivers, parks and communities.
+This project also advances the vision of connecting Route 66 State Park to the Meramec Greenway, which currently runs from Sherman Beach in southwest St. Louis County to Glencoe.
+Ultimately, this connection could link the park to the 240-mile Ozark Trail, extending southwest through Missouri into Arkansas.
+In this way, the restored bridge becomes a catalyst—enabling a network of trails and greenways that connect people to their rivers, parks, and communities.